nairthejus/wattwealth-v1/README.md

 - app.js
 - mockData.json

+How to use:
-How to edit: open these files in GitHub (Add file → Create new file OR click file → Edit) and paste updated content.
-Vercel will auto-deploy after commit.
+1. Paste these files into your GitHub repo (Add file → Create new file) replacing older ones.

-This prototype is static (no build): simple HTML + JS + Chart.js.
-Use mockData.json to tweak values and see animations.
+2. Connect repo to Vercel (or if already connected, Vercel will auto-deploy).
+3. Open the live URL.
+Edit `mockData.json` to tweak numbers for demos.

+Notes:
+- This prototype is purposely static; visually rich but not connected to live telemetry.
+- To integrate real data later, replace fetch('mockData.json') with your API endpoints and map fields.